 |

-Realty, and represents the opinions of the author.
-It does not
+represents the opinions of the author.
+It does not necessarily

-necessarily reflect the views of other real estate agents,
+reflect the views of other real estate agents, associations,

-representing actual legal advice - Always consult appropriate
+advice - Always consult appropriate professionals, such as